Phantas0s/gocli/README.md

 ### Steps
 ### XDG Home Directory

-Running `gocket list` without any consumer key will display an error message indicating where to create the config file.

 The value of `$XDG_CONFIG_HOME` depends of your OS.
 Here are the defaults (if you didn't modify it):